Unpaid Internships and Volunteering

 - the internship is similar to training which would be given in an educational environment

-- the intern is not necessarily entitled to a job at the conclusion of the internship
+- it is understood that there is no entitlement to a paid job at the conclusion of the internship

 New York State Department of Labor requirements

 In addition, you and your internship provider must also comply with these 5 requirements of New York State's Department of Labor:

 - Any clinical training is performed under the supervision and direction of people who are knowledgeable and experienced in the activity.

 - The trainees or students do not receive employee benefits.